psychemedia/finn-resources/src/finn-childhood.md

 ```

-The narrative then diverges slightly with an example of Fionn's character from later in his lif:
+The narrative then diverges from the main thread, with a description of an example of Fionn's character from later in his life:

 ```{admonition} The Character of Fionn
 :class: dropdown